TengFeiHan0/final-project/README.md

 please build up a rosbuild(http://wiki.ros.org/rosbuild) workspace to store these packages, if you want to use catkin, please edit and create relevant files.

 # 3. Compiling problems
-It is not uncommon that you probably couldn't to complie and run successfully.
+It is not uncommon that you fail to compile one of packages and build up new executable files.
 If you really find some bugs , you could send an email to editers and original author directly.

 # 4. Acknowledgements
 We use g2o for non-linear optimization, DBoW2 for loop detection, and ORBSLAM2 for feature extraction.